bwlewis/irlba/README.md

-IRL
+# IRL
-===

-Augmented, implicitly restarted Lanczos methods for singular value and eigenvalue decompositions.
+Augmented, implicitly restarted Lanczos methods for fast truncated singular value and symmetric eigenvalue decompositions of sparse and dense real-valued matrices.

+Version 2.0.0 of the package is a major update that includes many changes, new features, and removal of some old features that did not work well.
+In particular, I removed the use of harmonic Ritz vector augmentation and with it the ability to estimate the smallest singular values of a matrix.
+That method almost never converged to a solution for ill-conditioned matrices.
+I'm thinking about a strategy to replace that ability.

+### Mostly the same
+- Fast truncated singular value decomposition

+### Removed
+- Support for estimating smallest singular values
+- Harmonic Ritz vector augmentation

+### New
+- Support for fast symmetric eigenvalue decompositions
+- Efficient principal components decomposition
+- Restarting
+- Efficient subspace deflation (used by PCA)
+- Limited support for solution of some large-scale network problems
+- Fast estimates of large sparse thresholded correlation matrices

-## WARNING
+## What's still missing

-This is an "alpha" version of the new irlba package, which remains under substantial development.
-Not all planned features are implemented or even working.

-## Plan for the package

-The package contains an updated irlba algorithm for truncated SVD that supports restarting and other new features.

-Planned additions

-* "Top M" style network analysis methods for centrality measures of directed and undirected networks.
-* An implementation of the IRBLB method that trickles out singular triplets in bounded memory using fast Leja-based accelerating polynomials.
+The following new feature didn't make it in but will appear in version 2.1.0: an implementation of the IRBLB method that trickles out singular triplets in bounded memory using fast Leja-based accelerating polynomials.
-* Some kind of symmetric implementation, either IRBLeigs or adaptations of IRBLB/IRLBA to symmetric problems.

 ## References

-This work is almost totally based on work of Baglama, Reichel, Fenu, Rodriguez, and Benzi, Boito and Estrada.
+This work is almost totally based on work of Baglama and Reichel, and also Fenu and Rodriguez.
 Here are links to important papers.
 Read them!

+* Augmented Implicitly Restarted Lanczos Bidiagonalization Methods http://www.math.uri.edu/~jbaglama/papers/paper14.pdf
 * Network analysis via partial spectral factorization and Gauss quadrature http://www.math.kent.edu/~reichel/publications/netwrk.pdf
 * Quadrature Rule-Based Bounds for Functions of Adjacency Matrices http://www.mathcs.emory.edu/~benzi/Web_papers/adjacency_paper.pdf
-* Augmented Implicitly Restarted Lanczos Bidiagonalization Methods http://www.math.uri.edu/~jbaglama/papers/paper14.pdf